gem/oq-engine/doc/engine/What's-new.md

   considered experimental, previews of things to come, and they are still subject to change.

-3. The new calculators can run with a single configuration file contained both the hazard and the risk parameters.
+3. The new calculators can run with a single configuration file containing both the hazard and the risk parameters.
 This is actually the recommended way to run such calculators.